Jamila al-Shanti: Career

 Al-Shanti was a member of Hamas and was the founder of the group's women's division.
 On 3 November 2006, she led an unarmed women's march that succeeded in breaking an Israeli siege on a mosque in the town of Beit Hanoun.
 The Israeli military opened fire on the group, describing them as "human shields", one was killed and ten were wounded.

 In the 2006 Palestinian legislative election, she was the third candidate on the Hamas-led "Change and Reform" electoral list.
 She was the most senior woman among Hamas deputies elected in 2006 and became minister in 2011.

 In 2021, al-Shanti was elected as one of 15 members of the Hamas Political Bureau, the group's highest decision-making body.
 She was the first woman ever to hold such a position in Hamas.

 Personal life

 Al-Shanti was married to Abd al-Aziz al-Rantisi, co-founder of Hamas, who was killed by Israel in 2004.
 In 2006, she claimed that an Israeli airstrike aimed at her had instead killed her sister-in-law and over a dozen other people.
 International media confirmed that there had been an airstrike on al-Shanti's home and that it killed Nahla Shanti and Abdel Majid Ghirbawi.

-She taught at the Islamic University in Gaza until 2006.
+She taught at the Islamic University of Gaza until 2006.

+Death

 On 19 October 2023, during the Gaza war, al-Shanti was killed in an Israeli airstrike on her home in the Gaza Strip.
 France 24 listed her as one of the "key figures on Israel's hit list" after the October 7 attack on Israel.